nasa/Common-Metadata-Repository/browse-scaler/README.md

 # Testing locally using lambci

 The lambda can be executed locally using Docker and the lambci/lambda image.
 The `local_test.sh` script will do this.
+Run it after the building step.

 ```
 ./local_test.sh <event json file>